 The accompanying consolidated financial statements have been restructured and translated into English from the consolidated financial statements prepared for Securities and Exchange Law of Japan purposes.
-Certain modifications and reclassifications, including the presentation of the Consolidated Statements of Shareholders' Equity, have been made for the convenience of readers outside Japan.
+Certain modifications and reclassifications, including the presentation of the Consolidated Statements of Shareholders' Equity for each of the two years ended March 31, 2005 and 2006, have been made for the convenience of readers outside Japan.

 The consolidated financial statements are stated in Japanese yen.
-The translations of the Japanese yen amounts into U.S. dollars are included solely for the convenience of readers, using the prevailing exchange rate at March 31, 2006, which was ¥117 to U.S.\$1.
-The convenience translations should not be construed as representations that the Japanese yen amounts have been, could have been, or could in the future be, converted into U.S. dollars at this or any other rate of exchange.
+The translations of the Japanese yen amounts into U.S. dollars are included solely for the convenience of readers, using the prevailing exchange rate at March 31, 2007, which was ¥118 to U.S.\$1.
+The convenience translations should not be construed as representations that the Japanese yen amounts have been, could have been, or could in the future be converted into U.S. dollars at this or any other rate of exchange.

-Consolidation
+2) Consolidation

 The consolidated financial statements of the Company include the accounts of all significant subsidiaries (together, the "Companies").
-The effective-control standard is applied according to Regulations Concerning Terminology, Forms and Method of Presentation of Consolidated Financial Statements in Japan (Regulations for Consolidated Financial Statements).
-For the year ended March 31, 2006, 86 subsidiaries were consolidated.
-Two subsidiaries were newly consolidated in the year ended March 31, 2006 because of establishment and additional increase of the ownership.
-Furthermore, eight subsidiaries were deconsolidated in the year ended March 31, 2006 because of their merger with other consolidated subsidiaries.
+The effective-control standard is applied according to Regulations concerning Terminology, Forms and Method of Presentation of Consolidated Financial Statements in Japan (Regulations for Consolidated Financial Statements).
+For the year ended March 31, 2007, 85 subsidiaries were consolidated.
+Two subsidiaries were newly consolidated in the year ended March 31, 2007 because of the establishment and increased importance of one of those companies.
+Furthermore, three subsidiaries were deconsolidated in the year ended March 31, 2007 because of their merger with other consolidated subsidiaries.